jdreeser/bifrost/README.md

 3. `bifrost -Scan`
 4. `bifrost -q`

-Bifrost will use your current working directory if you do not specify a `-Path`.
+bifrost will use your current working directory if you do not specify a `-Path`.
 Look at the `bifrost.json` file that is generated after `-Scan`.
 You can manually change this file to execute custom commands.
 For example, when running an npm project, change the value to `"npm i; npm start"`.

-If Bifrost can't find the directory for an item in `bifrost.json`, it executes the command at `-Path`, which defaults to the current working directory.
+If bifrost can't find the directory for an item in `bifrost.json`, it executes the command at `-Path`, which defaults to the current working directory.

 # Usage

-## Config Arguments
+## 📃 Config Arguments

 These arguments handle bifrost configuration.
 These are arguments that you might want to set permanently by creating your own Powershell alias for bifrost.